SeattleTestbed/docs/Operating/CustomInstallerBuilder/Configuration.md

 BASE_INSTALLER_ARCHIVE_DIR=/var/www/dist/old_base_installers
 ```

 to where you would like the base installers located.
-Just **make sure that the paths exist**.
+Just **make sure that the paths exist and that your `cib` user has write access**!

 Also change the user name to your Custom Installer Builder user:
 ```sh